Conducted on-site or FedEx to our lab.

 Mobile device data extractions yield huge quantities of data.
 It has been calculated that 64 gigabytes of storage is about 33,500 reams of paper if printed.
 In smartphones, 64 gigabytes of storage is common, and a ream is 500 sheets of paper.
-What do we find hidden in all these gigabytes?
+What hidden secrets do we find—and make sense of—in all these gigabytes?

 Mobile Device Data Extraction Information